 Black holes are thought to represent final stages of the stellar evolution.
 Depending on the initial mass, the stars conclude their existence as white, later on as black dwarfs, neutron stars (or pulsars) and black holes surrounded by the matter falling onto them in the form of accretion disks.
 There is a criterion, enabling one to distinguish a neutron star (pulsar) surrounded by the accreting matter from a black hole surrounded by such a matter.
 This is a criterion of mass of an object suspected to be a black hole.
 Object with a substantial mass could not be a neutron star.
 It has to be a black hole.
 Whenever such an object appears in a binary system, that is it has a companion star, then inspecting the relative motion of the two stars, we are able to find out on the basis of observing the mass of an object surrounded by the accretion disk created from the matter pulled out from the other star.
 If the mass of this object exceeds the critical mass, than it has to be a black hole.
 At present we are aware of several objects which probably are black holes.
-One of them is located in the constellation Cygni, the second in the constellation Hercules.
+Two of them are located in the constellation Cygni, CygX-1, CvgX-3.
+We have also binary and trinary systems of black holes.
 These are of course only our guesses, hopes that we in fact are observing black holes on the sky.
 Also we only hope that the most massive stars terminate their evolution as the supernovae of the second kind, collapsing down into a singularity surrounded by an event horizon.
-Moreover, we consider as black holes Active Galactic Nuclei (AGN) in all galaxies and especially in our Galaxy, i.e. Sagitarius.
+Moreover, we consider as black holes Active Galactic Nuclei (AGN) in all galaxies and especially in our Galaxy, i.e. Sagitarius $A^$ .
 It seems that such a black hole in the center of a galaxy is very important in a galaxy formation.
+We should consider also primordial black holes in the Big Bang.
+Thus we expect very massive black holes (AGN), ordinary black holes and also black holes with intermediate masses.

 There appeared recently also other methods of investigating black holes.
 In 1974 S. Hawking put forward semi-quantum methods for black hole research.
 Namely, he elected to continue looking upon the black hole's gravitational field classically, in conformance with the principles of GRT.
 He used in turn the methods of quantum field theory to examine the radiation being absorbed and emitted by black hole.
 In this picture photons or other particles, for instance electrons, move in a curved space-time.
 The space time of a black hole includes a horizon.
-Due to this, the behaviour of the said particles will be quite different than the behaviour of these moving in a flat space-time.
+Due to this, the behaviour of the said particles will be quite different than the behaviour of these moving in a flat spacetime.
 This simple, but genial idea has led to the conclusion that the black holes are not black but grey.
 What does it mean? - one may ask: have the theorems and conclusions mentioned thus far lost their validity?
 No, one has only to modify them and have them complemented a bit.
 To explain this, we are going to examine for a while the thermodynamics of black holes.
 Namely, as we know, there are the so called laws of thermodynamics.
 Let us have a look onto their contents.